 Whether your aches are sparked by the weather or something else, these three steps can help you feel better.

 Avoid foods high in omega-6 fatty acids, such as corn oil, which may trigger painful inflammation.
 Also swap refined grains for whole grains.
 Early research suggests refined grains have an inflammatory effect, whereas high-fiber whole grains may help reduce inflammation.

 Glucosamine sulfate and chondroitin may help by nourishing cartilage and increasing lubrication in your joints.
-A large-scale study funded by the National Institutes of Health found that a daily combo of 1,500 milligrams of glucosamine and 1,200 milligrams of chondroitin might help ease symptoms in people with moderate-to-severe joint pain.
+A large-scale study funded by the National Institutes of Health found that a daily combo of glucosamine and chondroitin might help ease symptoms in people with moderate-to-severe joint pain.

 Also make sure you're getting plenty of vitamin D to help keep your bones strong and prevent joint pain.
-Look for a supplement with 1,000 milligrams of D3 (the kind your body manufactures from sunlight), but check with your doctor first because some supplements can interact with prescription and over-the-counter drugs.
+Look for a supplement with D3 (the kind your body manufactures from sunlight), but check with your doctor first because some supplements can interact with prescription and over-the-counter drugs.